barreleye/barreleye/CONTRIBUTING.md

 This project, and everyone participating in it, are governed by the [Barreleye Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold it.
 Make sure to read the [full text](CODE_OF_CONDUCT.md) to understand which type of actions may or may not be tolerated.

-## Contributor License Agreement (CLA)

-### Individual contribution

-You need to sign a Contributor License Agreement (CLA) to accept your pull request.
-You only need to do this once.
-If you submit a pull request for the first time, you can complete your CLA [here](https://cla-assistant.io/barreleye/barreleye), or our CLA bot will automatically ask you to sign before merging the pull request.

-### Company contribution

-If you make contributions to our repositories on behalf of your company, we will need a Corporate Contributor License Agreement (CLA) signed.
-To do that, please get in touch with us at [contributions@barreleye.com](mailto:contributions@barreleye.com).

 ## Bugs

 Barreleye is using [GitHub issues](https://github.com/barreleye/barreleye/issues) to manage bugs.
 We keep a close eye on them.
 Before filing a new issue, try to ensure your problem does not already exist.